-I’ve owned the Phantom 4 Pro for about 2+ years now, still love it, still fly it and I will detail all of my experiences with it throughout this article.
+I’ve owned the Phantom 4 Pro for about almost 5 years, still love it, still fly it and I will detail all of my experiences with it throughout this review article.

 I hope that if you have any questions on this drone, that you’ll comment below and ask me.
-Let’s get started:
+I’ve also got a number of other models, including the Mavic Pro 2, yet I still keep my P4P and in this review, you will see why.

 Range: Up to 7 kilometers.